VisualFP/docs/SA/design_concept/content/design/design_specification.typ

 = Design specification

-After having worked out a design to move forward with in @design-evaluation, this chapter discusses the design in more detail.
+After having worked out a design to move forward with in @design-evaluation, this section shows the details of the design specification, and which decisions where made along the way.

 #include_section("design_concept/content/design/design_specification_application.typ", heading_increase: 1)